 - The vendor must allow the device to be probed.

-As long as these two conditions are met, you can use probes to get performance data about whatever devices you care about most.
-Whether that's standard devices like routers, printers, or servers, or non-standard equipment like security cameras and smart thermometers, probes are flexible to monitor all types of devices.
+As long as these two conditions are met, you can use probes to get performance data about whatever network infrastructure you care about most.
+Whether that's standard devices like routers, printers, or servers, or non-standard equipment like security cameras and smart thermometers, probes are flexible to monitor all types of network infrastructure.

 Vendor-specific probes can help you monitor your Apple or Cisco devices.
 You can also create metrics to monitor specific data like CPU loads, memory or disk usage, or temperature.